Open MenuHide Menu

 What unit will I be working on?

-The PCT Residency Program is a year long program.
+The program lasts one year.
 The PCT Residency and Dallas College courses will require you to work 36-40 hours a week, which is a full-time job.
 The PCT schedule may include a combination of nights and weekends.
-As a full time employee, you will be eligible for hourly pay and benefits.
+As a full-time employee, you will be eligible for hourly pay and benefits.

-What are the PCT Residency Program eligibility requirements?
+What are the UTSW PCT Residency Program eligibility requirements?

 A Great Place to Work, Officially